onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 “A joke is a very serious thing.” ― Winston S. Churchill

 At one point I realized that I should dial the insanity to insane levels - my goal is to grab your attention and to replicate in your mind
+    let's go off the rails - this episode is different we're going off the rails - this episode is different "Going off the rails" means to lose control, behave in an erratic or unacceptable manner, or for a plan/project to go disastrously wrong, akin to a train leaving its tracks.
+It implies a significant, chaotic deviation from the expected path.

 You should give till it hurts only to entities that are fully transparent and competent and themselves give till it hurts - otherwise you shouldn’t feel an obligation